sukovanej/effect-http/README.md

 Some descriptions are provided from the built-in `@effect/schema/Schema` combinators.
 For example, the usage of `Schema.Int.pipe(Schema.positive())` will result in "_a positive number_" description in the OpenApi schema.
-One can also add custom description using the `Schema.description` combinator.
+One can also add custom description using `Schema.annotations({ description:  ... })`.

 On top of types descriptions which are included in the `schema` field, effect-http also checks top-level schema descriptions and uses them for the parent object which